MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-create.md

  * Get Started app messages

 ## Before you create a message
+Complete these steps before creating a message.
-In the Microsoft Endpoint Manager admin center, go to  **Tenant administration** > **Organizational messages (preview)**.
-Spend some time in the **Overview** tab to learn about messaging options and prerequisites.
+1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+2. Go to  **Tenant administration** > **Organizational messages (preview)**.
+3. Spend some time in the **Overview** tab to learn about messaging options and prerequisites.
 For more information about the steps you need to take before you create a message, see [Prerequisites](organizational-messages-prerequisites.md).

 If you recently onboarded your tenant to Azure AD, it can take 36 to 64 hours before you're able to use the organizational messages feature.